whayter/rainfall/level0/walkthrough.md

-The goal is to get the content of the file /home/user/level1/.pass:
+The goal of this project is to get the content of the .pass file in the current directory of the top level.
 ```
 level0@RainFall:~$ cat /home/user/level1/.pass
 cat: /home/user/level1/.pass: Permission denied
 ```
 Of course, that whould be too easy.

-There is an executable file named level0:
+We have an executable file named level0:
 ```
 level0@RainFall:~$ ./level0
 Segmentation fault (core dumped)